Sign in to continue

 1. Open TIFF to PDF converter and load the image with "+Add File".

-2. Adjust the size and margins.
-Click "Convert".
+2. Adjust the size, page orientation, and margins.
+Click "Convert File(s)".

 3. Download the resulting file.